isabella232/journey-optimizer-learn.en/help/challenges/create-and-personalize-emails.md

    * Use “LLWH06” for the product SKU when triggering the test event in test mode.
    * Add any additional information
    * Image URL: https://publish1034.adobedemo.com/content/dam/luma/en/products/women/tops/hoodies-&-sweatshirts/wh06-purple_main.jpg
    * You should receive the email, and all personalization fields should be populated correctly.

+>[!INFO]
+>
+>[Check your work](/help/challenges/check-your-work/create-and-personalize-emails.md) to see what the emails should look like.